modmore/docs/en/05_SimpleCart/v2.x/02_Manager/05_Administration/03_Payment_Methods.md

 If you're building your own gateway, you will need to add it manually.
 The name you enter must match with the name of the payment class, which should be located in `core/components/simplecart_{NAME}/{NAME}.class.php`.
 [See GitHub for example gateways](https://github.com/modmore/?utf8=%E2%9C%93&query=simplecart_).

+The documentation about the [Delivery Methods](Delivery_Methods) also apply to Payment Methods.

-##Custom Payment Methods
+## Custom Payment Methods

-Sometimes it could be necessary to setup a **custom payment** method without actually using a specific payment provider.
-For instance you would like to give customers the possibility to pay by cash on delivery.
-Or you have a physical store (beside your web shop) and customers can pick up the ordered products in store and pay by cash there.
+Sometimes it may be useful to add a custom payment method that doesn't actually use a payment provider.
+For example if you would like to give customers the option to pay by cash on delivery.
+Or if you have a physical store and customers can pick up the ordered products in store and pay by cash there.

-SimpleCart comes preinstalled with a **default** payment method which is not bound to a payment provider like PayPal, Mollie, Stripe or something else.
-On your website - within the checkout process, this **default** payment method is listed as "Bank Transfer" (on english language sites).
+SimpleCart comes preinstalled with a `default` payment method which is not bound to a payment provider like PayPal, Mollie, Stripe or something else.
+It just marks the order as successful.
+In the checkout, this `default` payment method is listed as "Bank Transfer" by default.

-###Now let's create a new payment option for allowing **cash on delivery**:
+### Create "Cash on Delivery" method

+With these steps you can add an additional payment method that does not charge the user online.

-1. within SimpleCart Configuration page open the tab **Payment methods**
+1. Go to Extras > SimpleCart > Administration and open the tab **Payment methods**
-2. create a new payment method here and enter **cashondelivery** into the **Name** field (this needs to be a unique name)
+2. Create a new payment method with the Name set to `cashondelivery`.
+The name needs to be unique, so if you need even more options, repeat it with a different name.
-3. now enter **Cash On Delivery** into the **Title** field and fill in all other fields as needed.
-Please note: the **Title**, **Description** and **Order Descriptiom** fields are stored in MODX lexicon to enable multi language usage.
+3. Next enter `Cash On Delivery` into the Title field and fill in all other fields as desired.
+The **Title**, **Description** and **Order Description** fields are stored in MODX lexicon to enable multilingual usage.
-4. save this new payment method
+4. Save the payment method.
-5. for the next step please navigate to the web-root of your MODX installation (e.g. via FTP) and go to folder: /core/components/simplecart/gateways
-6. locate the folder **default** and duplicate it - including it's content
-7. rename the duplicated folder to **cashondelivery**
-8. open this folder and rename the file within to **cashondelivery.class.php**
+5. Using FTP/SSH, browse to `core/components/simplecart/gateways/`
+6. Duplicate the `default` folder, including the file it contains.
+Name the new directory `cashondelivery` - the same as your method name.
+7. Rename the file it contains from `default.class.php` to `cashondelivery.class.php`, again the same as your method name.
-9. open this file with an editor an change the class name from **SimpleCartDefaultPaymentGateway** to **SimpleCartCashOnDeliveryPaymentGateway**
+8. Edit the file with an editor and change the class name from **SimpleCartDefaultPaymentGateway** to **SimpleCartCashOnDeliveryPaymentGateway**

 That's it!
 The new payment option is now listed within the SimpleCart checkout process.
 Repeat above steps to create further custom payment methods as needed.

-The documentation about the [Delivery Methods](Delivery_Methods) also apply to Payment Methods.